Types of Interior Doors

 - Often pre-primed or painted for quicker installation.

 Hollow-Core Door Cons:

 - Harder to repair.

 - Provide little in the way of insulation or noise reduction.

 Mix It Up

-For professional assistance with the selection, purchase or installation of your new doors, or any other residential or commercial repair, maintenance or improvement projects, contact your local Mr Handyman, or call us at (877) 256-3376.
+For professional assistance with the selection, purchase, or installation of any new door, or any other residential or commercial repair, maintenance or improvement project, request service online today or call us at (877) 685-1377.